NRS 200.720 is the Nevada child pornography law that prohibits knowingly promoting “a performance of a minor:

 Parole may be available after ten (10) years if the child was under 14-years old.
 Otherwise, parole may be available after five (5) years.2

 In addition to the fines, the judge may order the defendant to give up any money or property derived from proceeds of the promotion.
-Read more about asset forfeiture in Nevada.3
+Read more about asset forfeiture.3

 The most serious penalty may be the requirement to register for 25 years as a Tier II sex offender in Nevada.
 The identities of Tier II offenders is available online.4